World Without End (miniseries): Production

 While acquiring the rights to The Pillars of the Earth from Ken Follett, Tandem Communications also secured a first right to negotiate a deal for World Without End, the sequel to the first novel.
 The project was announced in December 2010.
 The World Without End miniseries was co-produced by Tandem with Scott Free Productions, Canadian-based Take 5 Productions and Galafilm.
 John Pielmeier, who adapted The Pillars of the Earth, wrote the screenplay.
 Michael Caton-Jones signed on as director in March 2011.

 Casting for the main roles was completed in June 2011, and filming began a month later in Europe.
-Shooting took place primarily in Hungary, where an entire medieval town was constructed on a 12,000-m2 backlot at Korda Studios west of Budapest.
+Shooting took place primarily in Hungary, where an entire medieval town was constructed on a 12,000 m2 backlot at Korda Studios west of Budapest.
 Additional location shoots took place in Slovakia and Austria.

 Broadcast

 World Without End has been acquired by Sat.1 in Germany, Channel 4 in the United Kingdom, Shaw Media in Canada, Cuatro in Spain, ORF in Austria, Sky Italia in Italy, DR in Denmark and TV2 in Hungary.
 In the United States, Starz, which aired The Pillars of the Earth, could not reach an agreement with Tandem to air the show.
 The series was acquired by ReelzChannel instead.

-In Canada it premiered on 4 September 2012 on Showcase; and in Australia on 7 December 2014, as 90 minute combined episodes on ABC.
-In the U.S., four 2-hour episodes were aired, the first on 17 Oct 2012 on ReelzChannel.
+In Canada it premiered on 4 September 2012 on Showcase; and in Australia on 7 December 2014, as 90-minute combined episodes on ABC.
+In the US, four 2-hour episodes were aired, the first on 17 October 2012 on ReelzChannel.

 The eight hours were similarly divided into four episodes when broadcast in Italy on Sky Movies between 11 November and 2 December 2012.
 The series was broadcast under the title of Mondo Senza Fine with a choice of Italian-dubbed audio or the original English audio.